-City to extend mask mandate, COVID-19 orders through at least Feb.
-15 - The Vicksburg Post
+City to extend mask mandate, COVID-19 orders - The Vicksburg Post

-City to extend mask mandate, COVID-19 orders through at least Feb.
-15
+City to extend mask mandate, COVID-19 orders

-The city’s order — which was set to expire Friday afternoon — requires masks to be worn by all employees and customers in all businesses and public buildings, and requires masks to be worn during outdoor events when social distancing is not possible.
+The city’s order — which was set to expire Friday at 5 p.m. — requires masks to be worn by all employees and customers in all businesses and public buildings, and requires masks to be worn during outdoor events when social distancing is not possible.

 The mask mandate put in place by the Warren County Board of Supervisors, which requires masks by employees and customers in all public buildings within the county, is set to expire on Feb.
 1, but supervisors are expected to either amend or extend that order when they meet Tuesday.